IBM Cloud account management¶

 As described in Configure Account, the account managers can set up the resource groups and access groups needed to install and use the environments.
 For each environment, the account managers will:

-• Create an access group named <resource_group>-USER using the script acp-user
+<resource_group>-ADMINusing the scriptacp-admin - Create an access group named

 The environment administrators are users in the account with permissions to create services in the environment's resource group.
 In this case, the "environment" is scoped to the resource group.
 Environment administrators are granted broad access to create, manage, and destroy services and resources within a given resource group.